Quarterly Investment Review

 Benchmark returns assume the reinvestment of dividends and interest income.
 Investments cannot be made directly in a broad‐based securities index.

-- The Dow Jones U.S. Total Stock Market Index is a float-adjusted, market capitalization–weighted index of all equity securities of U.S.-headquartered companies with readily available price data.
+- Dow Jones US Total Stock Market Index is a float-adjusted market capitalization–weighted index of all equity securities of US headquartered companies with readily available price data.

-- The ICE BofAML U.S. High Yield Constrained Index is a modified market capitalization-weighted index of U.S. dollar-denominated below–investment–grade corporate debt publicly issued in the U.S. domestic market.
-Qualifying securities must have a below–investment–grade rating (based on an average of Moody's, S&P, and Fitch) and an investment–grade–rated country of risk.
-In addition, qualifying securities must have at least one year remaining to final maturity, a fixed coupon schedule, and at least $100 million in outstanding face value.
+- ICE BofA US High Yield Constrained Index is a modified market capitalization–weighted index of US dollar denominated below investment grade corporate debt publicly issued in the US domestic market.
+Qualifying securities must have a below investment grade rating (based on an average of Moody’s, S&P and Fitch).
+The country of risk of qualifying issuers must be an FX-G10 member, a Western European nation, or a territory of the US or a Western European nation.
+The FX-G10 includes all Euro members, the US, Japan, the UK, Canada, Australia, New Zealand, Switzerland, Norway and Sweden.
+In addition, qualifying securities must have at least one year remaining to final maturity, a fixed coupon schedule and at least $100 million in outstanding face value.
 Defaulted securities are excluded.
-The index contains all securities of the ICE BofAML U.S. High Yield Index but caps issuer exposure at 2%.
+The index contains all securities of The ICE BofA US High Yield Index but caps issuer exposure at 2%.

 How Fidelity Charitable can help